Schiewo1/Schiewo-tasmota-mqtt-plugin/README.md

 ## 🧩 What it does

-This plugin lets your StreamDeck (or Soomfon StreamDock) **display live data from any Tasmota device** using MQTT — for example: power usage, voltage, temperature, humidity, CO₂, and more.
+This plugin lets your StreamDock **display live data from any Tasmota device** using MQTT — for example: power usage, voltage, temperature, humidity, CO₂, and more.

 It automatically detects what values your device sends and shows them directly on the key display.